Pillowin/philosophers/README.md

 - ~~Synchronise thread~~
 - ~~Desynchronize philosophers~~
 - ~~Implement watcher~~
-- Use optionnal arg to stop simulation
+- ~~Use optionnal arg to stop simulation~~
 - ~~Custom implementation of usleep func~~

+- Specific case with only one philo
+- Check that all exit free, join and destroy

 - Test leaks
 - Test with thread sanitizer